ForNeVeR/fornever.me/README.md

 There's an additional talks archive included as a git submodule in this repository.
 To prepare tasks for build, use the `Scripts/Prepare-Talks.ps1` script.
+Talks require external [Yarn][yarn] installation of v1.22.0 or higher.

 ### Backend

-To compile the backend, you'll need a [.NET Core 2.1][dotnet-core] installation.
+To compile the backend, you'll need a [.NET 5 SDK][dotnet] installation.

 Here's a sample build script: